An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Specific organisms vary in their effects.
 Mild pneumonia is usually associated with the atypical organisms mycoplasma and chlamydia.
 Severe pneumonia is most often associated with a wide range of organisms.
 Some are very potent (virulent) but extremely curable, while others are difficult to treat:

 - Mycoplasma and chlamydia are the most common causes of mild pneumonias and are most likely to occur in children and young adults.
-These patients rarely need hospitalization when they are appropriately treated, although recovery may still take time.
-Severe and life-threatening cases of pneumonia are more likely to occur in elderly people with other medical conditions.
+These people rarely need hospitalization when they are appropriately treated, although recovery may still take time.
+Severe and life-threatening cases of pneumonia are more likely to occur in older people with other medical conditions.

-- Streptococcus pneumoniae is the most common cause of pneumonia, as well as other bacterial upper respiratory infections.
+- S pneumoniae is the most common cause of pneumonia, as well as of other bacterial upper respiratory infections.
 It can produce severe pneumonia, with mortality rates of 10%.
 Nevertheless, pneumococcal pneumonia responds very well to many antibiotics.
 Vaccination protects against several types of pneumococcal pneumonia.

-- Pseudomonas aeruginosa and Klebsiella pneumoniae are Gram-negative bacteria that pose a risk for abscesses and severe lung tissue damage.
+- P aeruginosa and K pneumoniae are Gram-negative bacteria that pose a risk for abscesses and severe lung tissue damage.

 - Viral pneumonia is usually very mild, but there are exceptions.
-The influenza virus can cause severe pneumonia; fortunately, most patients with the flu do not get this complication.
-Respiratory syncytial virus (RSV) pneumonia rarely poses a danger for healthy young adults, but it can be life threatening in infants and serious in the elderly.
+The influenza virus can cause severe pneumonia; fortunately, most people with the flu do not get this complication.
+The same is true for the SARS-CoV-2 virus.
+RSV pneumonia rarely poses a danger for healthy young adults, but it can be life threatening in infants and serious in older people.

 Complications of Pneumonia

 An abscess in the lung is a thick-walled, pus-filled cavity that forms when infection has destroyed lung tissue.
 It is more commonly seen with aspiration pneumonia, when a mixture of organisms is carried into the lung.
 Untreated abscesses can cause hemorrhage (bleeding) in the lung, but targeted antibiotic therapy significantly reduces the danger.
 Drainage with a needle may also be needed.
-Abscesses are more common with anaerobic bacteria, Staphylococcus aureus, Pseudomonas aeruginosa, or Klebsiella pneumoniae, and are uncommon with Streptococcus pneumoniae.
+Abscesses are more common with anaerobic bacteria, S aureus, P aeruginosa, or K pneumoniae, and are uncommon with S pneumoniae.

 Pleural Effusions and Empyema

 The pleura is a 2-layered membrane that surrounds each lung.
-In some cases of pneumonia the pleura become inflamed, which can result in breathlessness and chest pain when breathing.
+In some cases of pneumonia the pleura becomes inflamed, which can result in breathlessness and chest pain when breathing.

-In most cases, particularly in Streptococcus pneumoniae, the fluid remains sterile (no bacteria are present), but occasionally it can become infected and even filled with pus, a condition called empyema.
-Empyema is more likely to occur with specific organisms, such as Staphylococcus aureus or Klebsiella pneumoniae infections.
+In most cases, particularly in S pneumoniae, the fluid remains sterile (no bacteria are present), but occasionally it can become infected and even filled with pus, a condition called empyema.
+Empyema is more likely to occur with specific organisms, such as S aureus or K pneumoniae infections.
 The condition can cause permanent scarring.

 Pneumothorax occurs when air leaks from inside the lung to the space between the lung and the chest wall.
 The lung then collapses.
 The dark side of the chest (right side of the picture) fills with air from outside of the lung tissue.